 - Superior performance (based on my own experience and the reputation on review sites and forums)–with both “cushion” and “lubrication” better than most.

 - Ease of applying and using under a variety of water mineral content conditions (in other words it works well with “soft” water and “hard” water).

 - Available in a variety of scents (you won’t use even the best cream if you don’t care for it’s smell) or no scent at all.

 - Availability (from more than just a single artisan website).

 - Time on the market, and price.

 Admittedly these criteria are somewhat arbitrary but I want a way to narrow the field down.
 An “Honorable Mentions” list of products that I think deserve attention but don’t meet all the criteria above is also included.
 I am not going to include gels or oils in this article…I will save those for another time.
-I have already written a separate article about the best shaving soaps.
+I have a separate article about the best shaving soaps.
 Since most of Sharpologist’s readers are in the United States I will concentrate on products available there.
 Remember, “Your Mileage May Vary” (YMMV) with these recommendations!
 Although there is a large majority that like these creams there will always be some for which a product does not work as well.
-This list is not sponsored: I did not get paid to mention any of these products, and the list is in alphabetical order.
 I plan to update this post as products enter and leave the market.

 Mass Market Shaving Cream

 Let’s first look at mainstream products you might find in your local supermarket, “big box” retailer, or drug store chain.
 Unfortunately, most of the mainstream shaving cream products are, relatively speaking, ghastly performers (all other things being equal).
 Most are in pressurized cans and filled with chemicals that try to compensate for the skin drying effect that propellants have.
 If you have no other choice than to use a mass market shaving product, at least use one that comes out of a squeeze tube if you can.